 In 2018 the city reached 495 tech companies within its boundaries, including Google, and it is still growing.
-Along with the boom of white collar jobs, blue collar jobs are being created as the demand for services and retail increase.
-The balance of white and blue collar workers provide investors with opportunities to cater to both the higher-end buyer’s market as well as the renter’s market.
+Along with the boom of white-collar jobs, blue-collar jobs are being created as the demand for services and retail increases.
+The balance of white and blue-collar workers provides investors with opportunities to cater to both the higher-end buyer’s market as well as the renter’s market.
 The city has plenty of old houses to pick from, so un-renovated inventory is available for either strategy.

 You’ll see once-neglected warehouses and unkept swaths of land on the rivers are now filled with shopping, office buildings, high-end condos, and entertainment.
 This is happening all over the city, making it appealing to outsiders looking for modern conveniences.
 Both established white-collar workers and younger folks just starting out are both moving into Pittsburg.
 With that comes the demand for housing.